jolyphil/btmembers/README.md

 ## Citation

-To cite package ‘btmembers’ in publications use:
+To cite the package ‘btmembers’ in publications use:

 > Joly, P. (2021). *btmembers: Import Data on All Members of the
 > Bundestag since 1949*.
 R package version 0.1.1.